 Let’s be real, motherhood is beautiful, but it can also take a serious toll on how we feel about our bodies.
 If you’ve recently had a baby and are wondering, can you get lip fillers while breastfeeding?
 You’re not alone.

 Many new moms crave a little self-care, especially after months of sleepless nights, hormonal shifts, and staring at tired faces in the mirror.
 A little lip plumpness can go a long way in helping you feel refreshed and confident again.
-But, are lip fillers safe?
+But, can you get lip fillers while breastfeeding without compromising safety?

 In this guide, we’ll discuss whether it is safe to get lip fillers whilst breastfeeding, why it’s important to consider what the science says, what your options truly are, and what experts recommend.